aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 ### Create CPU Stress Experiment Template

 First, lets create our stress experiment.
-We can do this programmaticaly but we will walk through this on the console.
+We can do this programmatically but we will walk through this on the console.

 1. Open the [AWS Fault Injection Simulator Console](https://console.aws.amazon.com/fis/home?#Home).
 Once in the Fault Injection Simulator console, lets click on "Experiment templates" on the left side pane.